 When hunting for the best wine for Thanksgiving it’s important to remember: Thanksgiving really isn’t about the food (as much as we think it is), it’s really about people gathering together to enjoy each other around the table–idiosyncrasies and all–and be thankful…

-Hopefully, you’ll survive Black Out Wednesday and be ready for another day of drinking.
-While there are a few ideal turkey pairing wines, there’s more to selecting the best wine for Thanksgiving dinner than the bird.
+While there are a few ideal turkey pairing wines, there’s more to selecting the best wine for Thanksgiving dinner than birds.
 Consider the following:

 - Your house will smell redolent of turkey and pumpkin pie spice.